The spectra of finite 3-transposition groups: Case analysis of spectra

 \subsection{Polar space cases}

 For us a finite polar space graph $\codiag{X}$ has as vertex set $X$ the isotropic\footnote{more generally, singular} $1$-spaces for a nondegenerate reflexive sesquilinear form $f_i$ on a finite space $V_i=\gf{q}^i$ with edges given by perpendicularity.
+In our context, the form $f_i$ is either symplectic over $\gf{2}$ or hermitian over $\gf{4}$.
 By Witt's Theorem, the corresponding isometry group acts with rank $3$ (or less).
-There are exactly two types of $2$-spaces spanned by isotropic vectors---totally isotropic $2$-spaces with $q+1$ pairwise perpendicular isotropic $1$-subspaces and hyperbolic $2$-spaces with $s_2$ pairwise nonperpendicular isotropic $1$-subspaces.
+There are exactly two types of $2$-spaces spanned by isotropic vectors---totally isotropic $2$-spaces with $q+1$ pairwise perpendicular isotropic $1$-subspaces and hyperbolic $2$-spaces with \ssh{ $s$ } pairwise nonperpendicular isotropic $1$-subspaces.
 The hyperbolic $2$-spaces are precisely the nondegenerate $2$-spaces containing an isotropic $1$-space.
 A vertex is either adjacent to all those of a given totally isotropic $2$-space or exactly one.